 Monster Hunter Rise takes even greater strides to welcome in new players than 2017's World.

-However, though the on-boarding is better than ever, there's still a learning curve for newcomers, and so our list of Monster Hunter Rise tips will help you get to the good stuff as fast as possible.
+However, though the on-boarding is better than ever, there's still a learning curve for newcomers, and so our list of Monster Hunter Rise tips for beginners will help you get to the good stuff as fast as possible.

 Don't be intimidated by the depths on offer

 Monster Hunter's been going for well over 15 years now, and in that time an already dense game has acquired a whole load of systems and clutter.

 Monster Hunter Rise does well to chart a course through all that for new players, but stray away from that path and it's easy to get lost in all the many things that Monster Hunter offers - Meowcenaries!
 The Argosy!
 Buddy training! - but don't be intimidated by it all.

 It's easy enough to ignore all that and come back to it later once you've grasped the fundamentals, and you won't be penalised for doing so.

 Don't worry too much about the Hub missions at first